johnliudk/isaac_omniverse_example/0_setup/README.md

   - Set a name for the instance `INSTANCE_NAME`.
   - Set password for superuser.
   - Set the desired data storage location `DATA_ROOT`.
-  - Check port and container subnet has no conflicts with the host system.
+  - Check port and container subnet has no conflicts with the host system, such as `WEB_PORT`.

 - Generate secret set (**INSECURE**)